jasonliudan/holytoken/README.md

 Your first mining option will be a (98/2) HOLY-ETH Balancer pool.
 To get HOLY rewards, one will have to provide liquidity to the Balancer pool, and stake obtained BPT tokens.
 This pool will generate 20% of available rewards or 4,800,000 HOLY.
 This pool is launched to ensure the sustainable and smooth growth of the Holyheld ecosystem before and post product launch.

-## Stake yyCRV LP tokens
+## Stake yCRV tokens

-Your second mining option will be staking [yyCRV LP](https://uniswap.info/token/0x5dbcf33d8c2e976c6b560249878e6f1491bca25c) tokens.
-To get HOLY rewards, one will have to deposit yCRV into the yVault you receive yyCRV LP tokens, and later stake obtained yyCRV LP tokens.
+Your second mining option will be staking [yCRV](https://uniswap.info/token/0xdf5e0e81dff6faf3a7e52ba697820c5e32d806a8) tokens.
+To get HOLY rewards, one will have to stake obtained yCRV tokens.
 This pool will generate 40% of available rewards or 9,600,000 HOLY.
 This option is launched because yUSD is the most credible stablecoin farming with very high APY.
-It’s also hard to farm, as one needs to have yCRV first.
+It’s also hard to farm, as one needs to have other stablecoins first.
 Since all accumulated during the pre-launch phase yield will be used solely to buyback the tokens and facilitate service fees, the proposal suggests this pool having the biggest rewards.

 ## Stake popular DeFi LP tokens